 - Here's how to unclog a blocked toilet when it doesn't flush

-What’s more, when combined with white distilled vinegar or lemon, the ensuing chemical reaction works wonders on the toughest of cleaning jobs.
+Best of all, when combined with white distilled vinegar or lemon, the ensuing chemical reaction works wonders on the toughest of cleaning jobs.
 If you want to know more about the benefits of baking soda, read our useful guide on what makes baking soda and vinegar so good at cleaning.

 In the meantime, here are 10 things you didn’t know you could clean with baking soda, and save you time.